 There is a developing recognition that institutions need more coherent strategies for disseminating scholarship, and that this entails much more than just operating a university press.
 Just as research libraries and presses jointly enabled humanities monograph publishing to work in print, new partnerships will be needed to support digital humanities at scale.
-Several years ago we held an Executive Roundtable to look at these trends.
-In spring 2016 we are partnering with ARL and the Association of American University Presses to convene library and press directors at the growing number of research institutions where the press reports to the library in order to better understand the implications of this organizational restructuring on mission alignment and scope.
+Several years ago we held an executive roundtable to look at these trends.
+In spring 2016 we partnered with ARL and the Association of American University Presses to convene library and press directors from the growing number of research institutions where the press reports to the library in order to better understand the implications of this organizational restructuring on mission alignment and scope.
+As we prepare the report for release this program year, we are looking carefully at next steps for this work.

-Many institutions are experimenting with the use of mobile devices in teaching and learning, and researchers use mobile devices for data collection and communication in the field.
+Many institutions are integrating the use of mobile devices in teaching and learning, and researchers use mobile devices for data collection and communication in the field.
 New applications involve sophisticated geo-tagged information and augmented reality, or the use of portable devices as distributed "sensors."
 Institutions continue to grapple with developing policies, services, and strategies for mobile devices as the number of devices deployed by the campus community continues to increase.
 In the last few years our Executive Roundtable program has been a particularly useful vehicle for mapping emerging thinking in these areas.